permaweb/permaweb-libs/README.md

 - `zoneId`: The ID of the zone that will subscribe to another zone's moderation list
 - `subscriptionZoneId`: The ID of the zone to subscribe to
+- `subscriptionType` (optional): The type of subscription (e.g., "default", "spam").
+Defaults to "default"

 </details>